 Neurons that can make time stand still

 This observation not only confirmed Paton’s hypothesis, but it also hinted at an important insight: the way animals experience time is subjective.
 For humans this is an unarguable fact.
-We all know that when we are bored time seems to pass more slowly than when we are having fun, but this data opened the door for a mechanistic exploration of this uniquely internal psychological phenomenon.
+We all know that when we are bored time seems to pass more slowly than when we are having fun, but these data opened the door for a mechanistic exploration of this uniquely internal psychological phenomenon.

 Together with his team, Paton stepped through the door.
-In 2016, they published a study in the journal Science revealing, for the first time, a set of neurons that directly controlled subjective time perception.
+In 2016, they published a study in the journal Science revealing, for the first time, a set of neurons that directly control subjective time perception.

 These neurons, located in an area within the basal ganglia, appeared to play a key role in time estimation.
 “We found not only that the activity of a group of dopamine neurons in the basal ganglia was correlated with subjective time perception in rodents, but also that selective activation of these neurons was sufficient to cause changes in the animals’ judgment of time.”